Government Shutdown Resources

 Day-to-day operations will depend on the clinic’s individual funding and you should contact your preferred health center for further guidance.

-Servicemembers And Veterans
+Servicemembers and Veterans

 What is the impact on U.S. military personnel and federal law enforcement?